BayAreaMetro/travel-model-two/guide.md

 #### Citilabs Cube Voyager 64bit Matrix I/O DLL
 The CT-RAMP software, as discussed below, needs to access data stored in a format dictated by Cube.
 This is accomplished through a 64-bit DLL library specifically for matrix I/O,which must be accessible through the `PATH` environment variable.
 To install the DLL:

-* Run `VoyagerFileAPIInstaller.msi`, which is included in the `CTRAMP\runtime` folder
+* Run `VoyagerFileAPIInstaller.msi`, which is included in the [`CTRAMP\runtime`](https://github.com/MetropolitanTransportationCommission/travel-model-two/tree/master/model-files/runtime) folder
-* Ensure `VoyagerFileAccess.dll` is in the `CTRAMP\runtime` folder
+* Ensure `VoyagerFileAccess.dll` is in the [`CTRAMP\runtime`](https://github.com/MetropolitanTransportationCommission/travel-model-two/tree/master/model-files/runtime) folder
 * Ensure the Microsoft Visual C++ 2012 redistributable is installed on the matrix server machine.
 Make sure to get version “110” DLLs (`MSVCR110.dll` and `MSVCP110.dll`).
 These files can be obtained from the [Microsoft](http://www.microsoft.com/en-us/default.aspx).
 Download and install `vcredist_x64.exe`.

 #### Citilabs Cube Cluster
-The Cube Cluster software allows Cube scripts to be multi-threaded.
+The [Cube Cluster software](http://citilabs.com/software/products/cube/cube-cluster) allows Cube scripts to be multi-threaded.
 In the current approach, the travel model uses 64 computing nodes across four machines.
-The Cube scripts can be manipulated to use any number of computing nodes across any number of machines, provided each machine has, at a minimum, a Cube Voyager node license (for the time being, MTC has found 64 nodes on a single machine to be the most effective -- in terms of reliability and run time -- approach).
+The Cube scripts can be manipulated to use any number of computing nodes across any number of machines, provided each machine has, at a minimum, a Cube Voyager node license (for the time being, MTC has found 64 nodes on a single machine to be the most effective approach -- in terms of reliability and run time).
 Cube Cluster is not strictly necessary, as the Cube scripts can be modified to use only a single computing node.
 Such an approach would dramatically increase run times.

 #### Java and CT-RAMP
 MTC's travel model operates on the open-source Coordinated Travel - Regional Activity-based Modeling Platform (or CT-RAMP) developed by [Parsons Brinckerhoff](pbworld.com).
 The software is written in the [Java](http://java.com/en) programming language.
 CT-RAMP requires the 64-bit Java Development Kit version 1.6 or later to be installed on each computer running the CT-RAMP software.
 The Java Development Kit includes the Java Runtime Environment.
 The 64-bit version of the software allows CT-RAMP to take advantage of larger memory addresses.
 The details of setting up and configuring the software are presented in the [Setup and Configuration section](#Setup-and-Configuration) of this guide.